smalagon15/docker_jupyter_geometric/README.md

 ### `docker-compose build`
-If you containered services are not behaving the way that you would expect run this command to rebuild all the containers.
+If your containered services are not behaving the way that you would expect run this command to rebuild all the containers.
 Then when you run docker-compose up it will use these fresh docker images.